google/WebFundamentals/src/content/en/fundamentals/design-and-ui/animations/animations-and-performance.markdown

 ---

 <p class="intro">
   Care must be taken to maintain 60fps whenever you are animating, because any stutters or stalls will be noticeable to your users and negatively impact their experiences.
 </p>

-{% include shared/toc.liquid %}
+{% include shared/takeaway.liquid list=page.key-takeaways.code %}

-## Avoid triggering layout or paint

 Animating properties is not free, and some properties are cheaper to animate than others.
 For example, animating the `width` and `height` of an element changes its geometry and may cause other elements on the page to move or change size.
 This process is called layout (or reflow in Gecko-based browsers like Firefox), and can be expensive if your page has a lot of elements.
 Whenever layout is triggered, the page or part of it will normally need to be painted, which is typically even more expensive than the layout operation itself.